VIP Support – Year 11

 We have also invested in GCSE Pod, which is an online revision programme through the use of videos, which is proven to improve grades with consistent use.
 The pods can be accessed through a variety of PC, tablet and mobile devices and downloaded for offline usage.
 This can be accessed at: gcsepod.com

-In order to fully support our Year 11 students and give them the best possible chance of success in their exams and their future, we introduce a compulsory period 6 lesson from 2.45pm until 3.45pm.
+In order to fully support our Year 11 students and give them the best possible chance of success in their exams and their future, we introduce a compulsory period 6 lesson from 3pm until 4pm Monday to Thursday.
 It is an expectation of the academy that all Year 11 students attend all timetabled period 6 sessions.
-If students have a valid reason why they cannot attend a period 6 sessions, they need to speak to Mrs Brown, Miss Youngman or Mr Willis in the first instance.
+If students have a valid reason why they cannot attend a period 6 sessions, they need to speak to Miss Aves or Mr Willis in the first instance.
 Students will then be sent to their class teacher, where they will be expected to collect the work to complete in their own time.
 Consequences will be issued for non-attendance to period 6 sessions if a valid reason is not given in advance.
 If there are any issues with transport after period 6, students need to come and discuss this with the VIP Team in the VIP room on the first floor of the main building, and we will support however we can.

 Students will be given a timetable which will clearly specify where students need to go for their P6 lesson.

-In January, all students will sit mock exams for all their subjects.
-Students will sit exams and recieve grades under the same conditions and procudures as their final exams in the Summer.
+In November, all students will sit mock exams for all their subjects.
+Students will sit exams and receive grades under the same conditions and procedures as their final exams in the Summer.
 This will help students to familiarise themselves with exam expectations, learn how to revise and manage their time effectively and indicate the grade that they are currently working at.
 Students will have support and feedback to work on any areas of development ahead of their final examinations.

 For information regarding the examination process and polices, please see our Examinations page.